Identifiability in Two-Layer Sparse Matrix Factorization: Introduction

 When fixing the left factor, the bilinear inverse problem becomes a linear one, so conditions for identifiability of the right factor are naturally related to linear independence of specific subsets of columns in the fixed left factor (\Cref{thm:right-uniqueness-perm} and \Cref{prop:right-uniqueness-linear-inv-pb-matrix}).
 Based on this characterization, we can show some simple characterization of \emph{uniform} right identifiability with fixed left factor $\mat{X}$, i.e., the identifiability of \emph{every} sparse right factor $\mat{Y}$ from the observed matrix $\mat{Z} := \mat{X} \transpose{\mat{Y}}$.
 For instance, when enforcing at most $s$ nonzero entries on the right factor, we show that uniform right identifiability with fixed left factor $\mat{X}$ holds if, and only if, every subset of $2s$ columns in $\mat{X}$ is linearly independent (\Cref{cor:uniform-right-identifiability-classical-family}).

-In complement to this paper, the companion paper \cite{companion} presents an application of our framework to show some identifiability results in the multilayer sparse matrix factorization of some well-known matrices, like the Hadamard or DFT matrices.
+In complement to this paper, the companion paper \cite{LeonPart2} presents an application of our framework to show some identifiability results in the multi-layer sparse matrix factorization of some well-known matrices, like the Hadamard or DFT matrices.

-\paragraph{Summary} The main contributions of this paper are the following. \begin{enumerate} \item We show equivalence between uniqueness of exact sparse matrix factorization (up to permutation and scaling equivalences) and uniqueness of exact sparse matrix decomposition into rank-one matrices (up to permutation equivalence), when taking into account necessary non-degeneration properties for identifiability (\Cref{thm:equivalence-with-EMD}). \item We express some sufficient conditions for identifying the constraint support among the family of sparsity patterns (\Cref{prop:simple-SC-identify-supports}), which are verified in practice in the case of the sparse factorization of the DFT, DCT-II or DST-II matrices. \item We characterize right identifiability (\Cref{thm:right-uniqueness-perm}, \Cref{prop:right-uniqueness-linear-inv-pb-matrix,prop:right-id-up-permutation}), using linear independence of specific sets of columns in the fixed left factor, and derive as a by-product a characterization of uniform right identifiability (\Cref{cor:uniform-right-uniqueness,cor:uniform-right-identifiability-classical-family}). \end{enumerate}
+\paragraph{Summary} The main contributions of this paper are the following. \begin{enumerate} \item We show equivalence between uniqueness of exact sparse matrix factorization and uniqueness of exact sparse matrix decomposition into rank-one matrices up to natural ambiguities, except in trivial degenerate cases (\Cref{thm:equivalence-with-EMD}). \item We express some sufficient conditions for identifying the constraint support among the family of sparsity patterns (\Cref{prop:simple-SC-identify-supports}), which are verified in practice in the case of the sparse factorization of the DFT, DCT-II or DST-II matrices. \item We characterize right identifiability (\Cref{thm:right-uniqueness-perm}, \Cref{prop:right-uniqueness-linear-inv-pb-matrix,prop:right-id-up-permutation}), using linear independence of specific sets of columns in the fixed left factor, and derive as a by-product a characterization of uniform right identifiability (\Cref{cor:uniform-right-uniqueness,cor:uniform-right-identifiability-classical-family}). \item We give a general sufficient condition for identifiability in fixed-support sparse matrix factorization based on rank-one matrix completability (\Cref{thm:SC-fixed-support-id}), and we derive from it a natural factorization procedure described by \Cref{algo:completion}. \end{enumerate}